 Application is required and there are strict time commitments of at least one full day per month.
-Annual tuition is $1,900, with full and partial scholarships available based on need.
+Full and partial scholarships available based on need.

 CRITERIA FOR SELECTION